-Try using aromatic woods such as hickory, mesquite, apple, or cherry and add to the preheated coals to give the meat a distinctive flavor.
+If you’re barbecuing your ribs, try using aromatic woods such as hickory, mesquite, apple, or cherry and add to the preheated coals to give the meat a distinctive flavor.

 Savory ribs don’t have to come from the grill or smoker.
 Learn how to cook ribs in the oven.
 These Oven BBQ Back Ribs come out of the oven with mouthwatering saucy BBQ perfection.

-Simple Ribs In The Oven
+Simple Ribs Recipe in the Oven

 - Preheat oven to 275 degrees F